iAmKankan/Natural-Language-Processing-NLP-Tutorial/word_embedding.md

 * There are two most popular algorithms for finding Word Embeddings-
     1) **_Word2vac_**
     2) **_GloVe_**
-> ### _The word2vec_ tool was proposed to address the issue with using _One-Hot Vector_.

 ### _Word2vec_
 * _**Word2Vec is a shallow, two-layer Neural Networks which is trained to reconstruct linguistic contexts of words.**_
 * It takes a large corpus of **_words_ as its input**  and produces a vector space, typically of **several hundred dimensions**, with each unique word in the corpus being assigned a corresponding vector in the space.
 * Word vectors are positioned in the vector space such that words that share common contexts in the corpus are located in close proximity to one another in the space.
 * Word2Vec is a particularly **computationally-efficient predictive model** for learning word embeddings from raw text.

-It comes in two flavors, the Continuous Bag-of-Words (CBOW) model and the Skip-Gram model.
+* It comes in two flavors, the Continuous Bag-of-Words (CBOW) model and the Skip-Gram model.
-Algorithmically, these models are similar.
+* Algorithmically, these models are similar.

 > ### _We Don't train our own Word2vec model. always use pretrained one_
 > Coz the bias terms we dont know.
 > Its very difficult to odentify the right hyperparameters.
 > Its
 * Learning Rate is very important
 * The word2vec tool contains two models, namely-
    1) _**Skip-gram**_ [_`Mikolov et al`_]= We predict the context words from the target
    2) _**Continuous bag of words (CBOW)**_ [_`Mikolov et al`_]= We predict the target word from the context.